tigransimonyan/personal-gallery/_pages/about.md

 <div class="col-sm-12 col-md-7 col-lg-4">
 Heeeey (:
 <br/><br/>
 I am a researcher living in Armenia.
-This website is intended to showcase my research on places, people and buildings.
+This website is intended to showcase my research on film photography, people and places.

 <br/>
 <br/>